How to Turn Your HSA into a Tax-Free Retirement Account

 There are some obvious tax benefits to utilizing your HSA, and I've found myself grilling both friends and coworkers about whether or not they're maximizing this hidden gem.

 For one thing, the money you contribute reduces your taxable income.
-At the time of this writing, the maximum annual contribution for an individual is $3,600, so if you put $3,600 in your HSA, it reduces your salary (in the eyes of the IRS) by that much.
+As of 2025, the HSA contribution limit for an individual is $4,300—so if you put $4,300 in your HSA, it reduces your salary (in the eyes of the IRS) by that much.
 If you’re someone who’s right on the cusp of a higher tax bracket, this might be a good way to skirt the higher tax dig.

-Moreover, the money you put in goes IN tax-free and comes OUT tax-free (so if you’re like, Hey, I’m going to pay for this zit cream with my money either waythis is a way for you to avoid paying ANY TAXES on that money).
-The HSA can be used as an investment vehicle—something I’m still digging into and figuring out within my own Optum Bank portal and will follow up on in a future post.
+Moreover, the money you put in goes in tax-free, grows tax-free (because you can invest the funds inside it), and comes out tax-free (so if you’re like, Hey, I’m going to pay for this zit cream with my money either way, this is a way for you to avoid paying ANY TAXES on that money).

 But let’s say you’re someone who literally never has health issues.
 UTIs?
 Never heard of them.
 Glasses?
 20/20 vision.
 You’re the walking picture of health.